arrow_back Back to Contract Central

 After locating force majeure language in each agreement, key pieces of information to focus on when reviewing termination provisions include:

-2. Time requirement.
-Force majeure clauses may include a requirement that the force majeure event impede the affected party’s performance for a specific length of time before force majeure protections can be triggered (e.g., “an event lasting less than ten (10) business days shall not be considered a force majeure event.”).
+Force majeure clauses may include a requirement that the force majeure event impede the affected party’s performance for a specific period of time before force majeure protections can be triggered (e.g., “an event lasting less than ten (10) business days shall not be considered a force majeure event.”).

-As with the review of any contractual provision, it’s also important to be aware of other provisions in the agreement that may affect the interpretation and operation of force majeure provisions.
+As with the review of any contractual provision, it’s also important to be aware of other terms of the contract that may affect the interpretation and operation of force majeure provisions.
 Such other provisions (like business continuity and/or disaster recovery plan requirements) may afford an unaffected party some protections even if the force majeure clause is successfully invoked by an affected party.

 Examples of the Force Majeure Clause